 Public Relations Specialist

 With a bachelor's degree in fields such as journalism, public relations, business, communications or English, these specialists perpetuate positive public perceptions of the organization for which they work, releasing select information to the media.
-Job growth predicted by the BLS, from 2016-2026, was about as fast as average, at 9%.
-A median annual salary of $59,300 was reported by the BLS in 2017.
+Job growth predicted by the BLS, from 2019-2029, was faster than average, at 7%.
+A median annual salary of $61,150 was reported by the BLS in 2019.